Skip to content

 what exactly is legal transcription

 Legal transcriptionists are different from court reporters and stenographers.
 Most aren’t able to certify a transcript (though here at Ditto Transcripts we can certify your transcripts because we carry the necessary insurance), and transcriptionists don’t have the ability to swear someone in.
-Our legal transcriptionists are also all 100% remote, which ultimately saves our clients a significant amount of time and money.
+Our legal transcriptionists are also 100% remote, which ultimately saves our clients a significant amount of time and money.
 We’ll talk about this more in a minute.

 The legal transcription industry is booming, and that’s because it’s a solid time and financial investment for law firms of all shapes and sizes.

 One of the biggest and most obvious reasons to use legal transcription services, of course, is that it will save you an incredible amount of time.
 Instead of trying to listen through audio files for snippets of information that you need or hiring someone else to do so, you’ll get a single easy-to-scan document containing everything you need.
+And since you’re outsourcing this instead of having a paralegal or an assistant handling this task for you, the transcriptions will come faster, be more accurate, and improve your overall office’s workflow since your team can tackle more important tasks that require their immediate attention.

 In addition to saving time, you’ll also be trimming overhead costs along the way.
 The average cost of a legal secretary may be around $20-25 per hour, and the cost for a paralegal is around $25-32 per hour.
 They’re undeniably valuable members of your team, and you pay accordingly, so it makes sense to get the most value out of their work possible by working on tasks that you can’t outsource.
 Since law firms are always busy, these team members can work on more crucial day-to-day administrative tasks that you’d have to handle yourself otherwise (or hire someone else to do).

-Since transcription costs are much cheaper than hiring hiring a new employee to handle it (costing between $1.50 and $5.00 per minute of recorded audio), you’ll be saving significantly along the way.
+Since transcription costs are much cheaper than hiring a new employee to handle it (costing between $1.50 and $5.00 per minute of recorded audio), you’ll be saving significantly along the way.

 Experienced transcriptionists will also be fast.
 They’re used to transcribing documents quickly, and have the right tools in place to help them do so accurately.
 Agencies like ours offer particularly quick returns on your files, offering turnaround times of as little as four hours if needed.